Enlarged Prostate (BPH)

-The prostate is a walnut-sized gland located below the bladder and surrounding the urethra.
+The prostate is a walnut-sized gland below the bladder and surrounding the urethra.
 An enlarged prostate can squeeze the urethra and cause difficulty with urination.
-Urinary problems due to an enlarged prostate are extremely common and can be seen in men as young as 30 years old.
+Urinary problems due to an enlarged prostate are widespread and can be seen in men as young as 30.

-An enlarged prostate – also called benign prostatic hyperplasia (BPH) – is typically due to noncancerous growth of an internal area of the prostate.
+An enlarged prostate – also called benign prostatic hyperplasia (BPH) – is typically due to the noncancerous growth of an internal prostate area.
 Your risk of an enlarged prostate increases with age.
 More than half of all men over the age of 50 and 90% over the age of 80 have an enlarged prostate.